afshinator/afshin-me-first-try/README.md

 But first I think I'll flesh out the 404 page.💨

 I think I'll make the apps page be a showcase of different apps that can be launched on this page.

+6. Took two days going down a few different routes all around development... including finding out that React-Spring is quite verbose compared to the Framer-Motion API.
+I think I'll switch.

+One nice thing about the switch to Framer-Motion is that I don't have to use useDraggable anymore either; it was laggy so I'm very happy about losing that dependency.

   ---